newrelic/entity-definitions/docs/lifecycle.md

 If `alertable` is set to `true`, the entity's metadata will include a field `alertSeverity` that's updated when the telemetry associated to this entity breaks an alerting condition.

+!!!
+TODO: ADd an image of health using alertSeverity here?
+!!!

 [synthesis]: synthesis.md